MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Remove-ClusterAffinityRule.md

 ### System.String[]

-When a string is piped to this cmdlet, the value is use as the name of the affinity rule to remove.
+When a string is piped to this cmdlet, the value is used as the name of the affinity rule to remove.

 ### Microsoft.Management.Infrastructure.CimInstance[]